MrBeee/roll_samples/Readme.md

 - spirals
 - wells

+#### 2	Well based seeds

-The templates that are using  **well** based seeds  are referring to external "**well files**"
+The templates that are using  **well based seeds**  are referring to external "**well files**"

 These are ascii files for which two formats are currently supported:

-- *.well	OpendTect (x, y, z) format

-- *.wws	GeoPath (ahd, inc, azi) format
+- ***.wws**	GeoPath (ahd, inc, azi) deviation format
+- ***.well**	OpendTect (x, y, z) format

+The **GeoPath** (ahd, inc, azi) deviation is resampled to local (x, y, z) values for specified along-hole positions using the minimum curvature approach.

+The **OpendTect** (x, y, z) format is first converted into a deviation format, before resampling specified along-hole positions to local (x, y, z) values, using the minimum curvature approach.
+This minimizes position errors related to a curved well trajectory.

-#### 2	Well File locations
+#### 3	Well File locations

-At the moment, the **well files** are imported using 'absolute paths' instead of 'relative paths'
+At the moment, the **well files** are imported using 'absolute paths' instead of 'relative paths'.
 This means that you'll have to update the location of the well files, when using the following examples for the first time:

 - Wells-well.roll
 - Wells2-well.roll